Fauna of Florida: Birds

 Bird species include the Peregrine falcon, bald eagle, American flamingo, crested caracara, snail kite, osprey, white and brown pelicans, sea gulls, whooping and sandhill cranes, roseate spoonbill, American white ibis, Florida scrub jay (state endemic), and others.
 One subspecies of wild turkey, Meleagris gallopavo, namely subspecies osceola, is found only in Florida.
 The state is a wintering location for many species of eastern North American birds.

-As a result of climate change, there have been small numbers of several new species normally native to cooler areas to the north: snowy owls, snow buntings, harlequin ducks, and razorbills.
+There have been small numbers of several new species normally native to cooler areas to the north: snowy owls, snow buntings, harlequin ducks, and razorbills.
 These have been seen in the northern part of the state.

 The American flamingo was also found in South Florida, which was likely the northernmost extent of its distribution.

 The study also indicated that these flamingos may be increasing in population and reclaiming their lost land.
 Large flocks of flamingos are still known to visit Florida from time to time, most notably in 2014, when a very large flock of over 147 flamingos temporarily stayed at Stormwater Treatment Area 2, on Lake Okeechobee, with a few returning the following year.
 From a distance, untrained eyes can also confuse it with the roseate spoonbill.

 Reptiles

-Indigenous reptiles include Eastern diamondback, pygmy rattlesnakes, gopher tortoise, green and leatherback sea turtles, and eastern indigo snake and fence lizards.
+Indigenous reptiles include Eastern diamondback, pygmy rattlesnakes, gopher tortoise, green and leatherback sea turtles, and eastern indigo snake and eastern fence lizard.
 In 2012, there were about one million American alligators and 1,500 crocodiles.
 The highest species of freshwater turtles (consisting of 13 species) in Florida occur in the Escambia River basin.
 Other basins, particularly in the panhandle and northern central of the state contain 12 species.
 North Florida has the third richest turtle fauna in the world.
 The state's native species has 31 turtles, 15 lizards, 2 crocodilians, and 40 snakes.

 Amphibians

-Florida is home to forty nine native species of amphibians, including 29 frogs, 19 salamanders and 4 that are of special concern.
+Florida is home to forty-nine native species of amphibians, including 29 frogs, 19 salamanders and 4 that are of special concern.
 Examples of amphibians inhabiting Florida include mole salamander, American bullfrog, lesser siren, eastern newt, gopher frog, three-lined salamander and green frog.
 Specimens belonging to the reticulated siren have been found in the northern part of the state, even though the species was first described in 2018.